Before cannabis was legalized, cultivators could only grow their plants discreetly indoors.

 Light Dep Weed: What About the End Product?

-So, what does the light dep weed look like in the end?
+So, what does the light-dep weed look like in the end?
 Well, it depends.

 Conclusion

 Light deprivation has grown beyond its humble beginnings in recent years and is gaining mainstream popularity among cannabis cultivators.
-It has proven itself as an effective growing technique that can maximize yields and shorten the growth time of marijuana plants.
+It has proven itself as an effective growing technique that can maximize yields and shorten the growth time of cannabis plants.

 "Tricking" your plants into flowering earlier than they otherwise would by restricting the amount of light they receive can allow you to increase the number of harvests per growing season.
 Conventional methods, on the other hand, only result in a single harvest.

-At the end of the day, light deprivation can be an effective way to maximize yields and, with the right equipment, produce the top-shelf quality cannabis characteristic of expensive indoor operations at significantly cheaper costs.
+Light deprivation can be an effective way to maximize yields and, with the right equipment, produce the top-shelf quality cannabis characteristic of expensive indoor operations at significantly cheaper costs.

 The information in this article and any included images or charts are for educational purposes only.
 This information is neither a substitute for, nor does it replace, professional legal advice or medical advice, diagnosis, or treatment.
 If you have any concerns or questions about laws, regulations, or your health, you should always consult with an attorney, physician or other licensed professional.